k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- D:  A SourceDbQuery Actor whereby the WHERE clause is generated in the background by connecting the parent_rows input argument to the PopulationArgs Actor's output.

 (**Solution 9.
 D: The data is retrieved by a SourceDbQuery Actor that inherits from the DbCommand Actor.
-The WHERE clause is generated automatically and is not visible in the Actor's UI.**).
+The WHERE clause is generated automatically and is not visible in the Actor's UI**).